Back Teacher Atik

 Countable Nouns

 These are nouns that you can count as individual items.
+They have both a singular (book) and a plural (books) form.

 Examples: apple, book, chair, dog, student